Curriculum

 Clinical Anesthesia Year 2 (CA-2)

-During this year, residents will continue to feed their careers with skills and knowledge with more detailed clinical exposure to anesthesia subspecialties.
-In addition, the CA-2 year gradually gives residents increasing levels of responsibility and autonomy with patient care, especially in the tasks already mastered in the CA-1 year.
+During the CA-2 year, residents will continue to hone their skills and knowledge with more detailed clinical exposure to anesthesia subspecialties.
+In addition, the CA-2 year gradually gives residents increasing levels of responsibility and autonomy in patient care, especially in tasks already mastered during the CA-1 year.

 Clinical Anesthesia Year 2 (CA-2) Rotation Schedule